Custom Value in Blazor MultiSelect Dropdown Component

 Value as non-string type

-By default, the typed custom value is updated to both the Value and Text field of the custom data.
-If the TValue type is a non-string type, then you have to provide the custom data for the typed custom value in the CustomValueSpecifier event.
+By default, the typed custom value is used for both the Value and Text fields of the custom data.
+If the TValue type is a non-string type, provide the custom data for the typed value in the CustomValueSpecifier event.

-In the CustomValueSpecifier event, you will get the typed custom value in the Text argument of the event.
-Based on that text value, you should form the data for the custom value and set it to the NewData argument of the event.
+In the CustomValueSpecifier event, the typed custom text is available in the Text argument.
+Based on this text, construct the appropriate custom data and assign it to the event’s NewData argument.

-The following sample demonstrates configuration of custom value in CustomValueSpecifier event.
+The following sample demonstrates configuring custom value in the CustomValueSpecifier event.

 <SfMultiSelect TValue="int[]" TItem="Games" Placeholder="Favorite Sports" AllowCustomValue=true DataSource="@LocalData">